 **Don't forget to comment below and star rate if you have tried my recipes.
 Let's be friends and engage on YouTube, Facebook and Instagram I also like to pin on Pinterest, where you can find more amazing recipes.**

 How to cook brown rice perfectly

-Place the rice in a medium sized bowl with 1 tbsp of lime, stir, cover and set aside overnight or for several hours.
+- Place the rice in a medium sized bowl with 1 tablespoon of lime, stir, cover and set aside overnight or for several hours.

 - Rinse off the rice with the lime water again a few times then transfer the brown rice to a medium sized saucepan.